How to apply for a grant

 You do not need to have a boarding school in mind when you make an application to us – we will help you to find a suitable school from our network of partner schools if we progress the application.

 Schools take on new pupils each September.
-We open to boarding applications in November each year and Stage 1 applications must be completed before the closing date in Mid-January.
+We open to boarding applications in Autumn each year and you will be notified of the closing date.
 This is to consider applications for the following September.
-We cannot accept applications after Mid-January due to the level of requests we receive.
+We cannot accept applications after the stage 1 closing date due to the level of requests we receive.